hakanmerdan/EEEBalanceBug/Drive.md

 ESP32 will be located on top of the FPGA cap that you are given and will be controlling the motors via stepper motor drivers A4988 and gyroscope/ accelerometer MPU-6050 with I2C communication.

 #### NEMA 17 Stepper Motor
+NEMA 17 is a type of motor that will be used in this project.
+As balancing robot requires an accurate position control, a stepper motor is suitable for this task.
+NEMA 17 ia bipolar stepper motor that provides high torque with low noise and works with the 8-35V supply voltage.
+See the motor details in given motor datasheet.
+For the motor dimensions, please consider that you are given pancake type NEMA 17 motors which are more compact than standard size NEMA 17 motor.

 ![image](https://github.com/hakanmerdan/EEEBalanceBug/assets/85967283/7e7d9788-e3dc-4e75-84a9-cef0bf36b96a)